janschupke/lines/_PRP/README.md

 Keep working until all PRPs are complete.
 Maintain >80% test coverage and ensure all tests pass.
 Run tests with 'npm run test:run' only.
 Do not ask for confirmations or run interactive commands.
 Move completed PRPs to archive when done and update the archive README.md with new completed features.
+Update project root README.md if tech stack or features have changed during implementation.
+Always use Tailwind theme classes instead of hardcoded colors.
 ```

 ### For Feature Planning: